Artur Becker

-Artur Becker (12 May 1905, Remscheid – 16 May 1938, Burgos) was a German communist and functionary of the Young Communist League of Germany (KJVD), as well as a participant in the Spanish Civil War.
+Artur Becker (12 May 1905 – 16 May 1938) was a German communist and functionary of the Young Communist League of Germany (KJVD), as well as a participant in the Spanish Civil War.

 Biography

 Born into a working-class family, Becker's father was active in the Independent Social Democratic Party (USPD).
 After graduating from elementary school in Remscheid, Becker was trained as a locksmith and lathe operator.
 As a youth, he joined the Free Socialist Youth in 1919, the Young Communist League (KJVD) in 1920, and the Communist Party (KPD) in 1922.

 During the occupation of the Ruhr area in 1923 he was involved in active resistance.